-For further information see www.derwentlondon.com or follow us on Twitter at @derwentlondon
+Visit www.derwentlondon.com Twitter @derwentlondon Instagram @derwent_london

 Background on the Derwent London Fitzrovia Community Fund

 Derwent London's Community Fund forms part of the Group's on-going sustainability programme and commitment to developing community engagement.
 Creating Value in the Community as a key priority and, to deliver on this principle, the Group has evolved a voluntary Community Fund to support local projects in the key areas in which it operates.